 Learn more and contribute

-The Coyote package is available on NuGet, so getting started with Coyote is very simple.
-Coyote is also open source on GitHub and available to all who want to provide feedback and suggestions.
+The Coyote package is available on NuGet (opens in new tab), so getting started (opens in new tab) with Coyote is very simple.
+Coyote is also open source on GitHub (opens in new tab) and available to all who want to provide feedback and suggestions.
 We’d love to see your pull requests if you have specific ideas on how to improve Coyote.
-You can also learn more about the research behind Coyote (opens in new tab) or register to watch the Coyote webinar (opens in new tab) hosted by Chris Lovett.
+You can learn more about the research behind Coyote (opens in new tab) or register to watch the Coyote webinar (opens in new tab) hosted by Chris Lovett.

 We hope you, too, can benefit from more confident coding of asynchronous systems using Coyote!